 Key facts, deadlines, and compliance requirements for France's e-invoicing and e-reporting rollout.

-France is rolling out a comprehensive e-invoicing and e-reporting regime that will touch every VAT-registered business in the country.
-Unlike simpler models that only digitize invoice exchange, France requires both structured e-invoicing for domestic B2B transactions and e-reporting for B2C and cross-border flows — giving the DGFiP near real-time visibility into the entire French economy.
+France is implementing an e-invoicing and e-reporting regime that applies to all VAT-registered businesses in the country.
+Unlike simpler models that only digitise invoice exchange, France requires both structured e-invoicing for domestic B2B transactions and e-reporting for B2C and cross-border flows, giving the DGFiP near real-time visibility into the entire French economy.

 France is taking a two-phase approach.
 From September 2026, large and intermediate-sized enterprises must both send and receive e-invoices, while all other businesses must be capable of receiving them.
 By September 2027, the sending obligation extends to all remaining businesses, including SMEs and micro-enterprises.